Fody/Fody/README.md

 ### Reasons

-While it may seam trivial to "implement support for earlier versions of.net" the long term support implications are too costly.
+While it may seam trivial to "implement support for earlier versions of .net" the long term support implications are too costly.
 For example to support earlier versions of .net require

  * Custom VMs to verify problems.
  * Added complexity to setting up build environment.